ANR-COMPASS/compass-old/manual.md

 The cone effect, due to the finite height of the sodium layer where the LGS is produced, is taking into account in the simulation thanks to a GPU parallelized raytracing algorithm.
 For each pixel of the phase screen seen by the WFS, we calculate the sum of the corresponding pixels on each phase screen of the atmosphere layers.
 Each term is weighting by a the Cn² coefficient of its atmosphere layer.
 A linear interpolation is performed between the 4-near pixels of the atmosphere layer seen by the pixel of the WFS phase screen.
 Basically, this is equivalent to do a "zoom" on each phase screen and summing them.

+Note that there isn't tip-tilt indetermination for LGS in COMPASS.

 ### 6. Pyramid WFS
 ![pyr-func](images/pyr-func.png){:width="300px"}
 COMPASS features a pyramid wavefront sensor model based on the concept described in [Ragazzoni 1996](http://www.tandfonline.com/doi/abs/10.1080/09500349608232742).
 The PSF on the tip of the pyramid is obtained as the square modulus of the EM field in the pyramid plane.
 The latter is computed at high resolution as the Fourier transform of the EM field in the pupil plane for which the amplitude is given by the pupil intensity distribution and the phase is obtained as a combination of the actual residual phase from atmospheric disturbance (evaluated by raytracing through the turbulence and compensation from the DM) and the phase introduced by modulation.